kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 ### 3. Curl DNS

-This script uses curl to check reachability of web server (python Flask) on the test virtual machines.
+This script uses curl to check reachability of web server (running python Flask) on the test virtual machines.
 It reports HTTP response message, round trip time and IP address.

 Run the DNS curl test
 ```sh